 The quality of teaching and learning is good.
 Staff's good knowledge of the Foundation Stage ensures that children progress well in all areas of development.
-Children are interested and motivated to learn through well planned and spontaneous activities and experiences, which challenge and extend them.
-They use their imagination very well as they take a journey in the jungle and talk about the things they see.
+Children are interested and motivated to learn through well planned and spontaneous activities and experiences.
 They show good concentration skills as they work together with the wooden bricks to construct simple and complex models.
 They build and design, extending their imagination and their natural creativity using a wide variety of craft materials and resources.

-Children are confident speakers and listen intently to each other when playing and in groups, when they reflect on what they have done at nursery.
+Children are confident speakers and listen intently to each other when playing and in groups.
+They discuss with laughter trying to fly a kite when there was not enough wind to keep the kite in the air.
 Children behave very well and are sensitive to the needs of others.
-They manage their own behaviour well, using language to resolve conflict which is encouraged and supported by skilled staff.
+They manage their own behaviour well, using language to resolve conflict, encouraged and supported by skilled staff.
 Children have an understanding that print has a meaning.
-They write for a purpose as they make books as part of set activities, although there are missed opportunities to extend children's writing in everyday routines.
+They write for a purpose as they make books as part of set activities, although there are missed opportunities to extend children's writing in everyday routines and on the individual work.